gechoe/git-workshop/README.md

 This is the remote message
 ```

-3. Use the version of the file on the _local_ repository using `git checkout --ours`
+Merge Choice 3.
+Use the version of the file on the _local_ repository using `git checkout --ours`

 ```
 $ git checkout --theirs hello.txt